WelFedTed/Technician/Docs/manual.md

 - Click `Command Prompt`
 - Navigate to the System32 directory\
   `cd c:\windows\system32`\
-  _Depending on the number logical volumes the computer has connected at the time, the volume that contains the Windows directory may be mounted to a different drive letter, but it's usually mounted as C:._\
+  _Depending on the number logical volumes the computer has connected at the time, the volume that contains the Windows directory may be mounted to a different drive letter, but it's usually mounted as C:_\
   <details>
     <summary>How to find the correct drive letter that contains the Windows directory</summary>
     If `C:` does not contain the `Windows` directory, then you can repeat the following steps with different letters to locate which drive does:\